Newstead (Qld)

 Newstead demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Newstead's educational attainment notably exceeds broader standards.
-Among residents aged 15 and above, 56.7% possess university qualifications, surpassing Queensland's 25.7% and Australia's 30.4%.
-This notable advantage suggests strong potential for knowledge-based opportunities.
-Bachelor degrees are the most common at 39.7%, followed by postgraduate qualifications (12.4%) and graduate diplomas (4.6%).
+Newstead's residents aged 15 and above have a notably higher educational attainment than broader benchmarks.
+Specifically, 56.7% of Newstead's residents hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% across Australia.
+This notable educational advantage positions the area favourably for opportunities that require knowledge-based skills.
+Bachelor degrees are the most prevalent at 39.7%, followed by postgraduate qualifications at 12.4% and graduate diplomas at 4.6%.

-Vocational pathways account for 23.7% of qualifications among those aged 15 and above, with advanced diplomas at 10.8% and certificates at 12.9%.
-A significant 22.5% of the population is currently engaged in formal education.
-This includes 13.0% pursuing tertiary education, 1.9% in primary education, and 1.6% in secondary education.
+Vocational pathways account for 23.7% of qualifications among those aged 15 and above, with advanced diplomas comprising 10.8% and certificates making up 12.9%.
+Notably, a substantial 22.5% of Newstead's population is actively pursuing formal education.
+This includes 13.0% in tertiary education, 1.9% in primary education, and 1.6% pursuing secondary education.

 Frequently Asked Questions - Education